hhlitval/Production-Dashboard/README.md

 - [LiveCharts2](https://livecharts.dev/) for the charting library.

 ## Contact
-For any inquiries or support, please contact me (https://alexlitvin.com).
+For any inquiries or support, please [contact me](https://alexlitvin.com).